 - Monitoring has a clear focus upon attendance and uses a variety of techniques at Year Leader level to ensure good attendance (including lowering the level of exclusions) - The purchase of subject specific equipment and resources will enable enrichment and extension activities to be fully inclusive.
-This may include funding to curriculum based trips and activities. - Further development of the Lexia suite will continue to help those with low literacy levels to access the curriculum in greater depth.
+This may include funding to curriculum based trips and activities. - Further use of the Intervention IT suite will continue to help those with low literacy levels to access the curriculum in greater depth.